alefragnani/vscode-project-manager/README.md

 It helps you to easily access your projects, no matter where they are located. _Don't miss that important projects anymore_.
 You can define your own **Favorite** projects, or choose for auto-detect **VSCode** projects, **Git**, **Mercurial** and **SVN** repositories or **any** folder.

-Since version 8 you have a dedicated **Activity Bar** for your projects!
+Since version 8 you have a dedicated **Side Bar** for your projects!

 Here are some of the features that **Project Manager** provides: